Rier-Nymoen/Rier-Nymoen/README.md

 ### About me

-Hi, I'm a computer science graduate working mainly on gameplay programming.
+Hi, I'm a computer science graduate working mainly on gameplay programming!

 <!--
 **Boomboozled/Boomboozled** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.